ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 ### bool jointMode(uint8_t id, int32_t velocity = 0, int32_t acceleration = 0, const char **log = NULL)
 **Description**
-Set joint mode to a Dynamixel.
-You can simply set joint mode to any Dynamixel.
+Set joint mode to DYNAMIXEL.
+You can simply set joint mode to any DYNAMIXEL.
 After joint mode successfully set, torque will be on.
 The velocity and acceleration parameters will be used argument to make profile.

 **Input**
-1. `id` : Set Dynamixel ID
+1. `id` : Set DYNAMIXEL ID
 1. `velocity` : Set profile velocity
 1. `acceleration` : Set profile acceleration